-- 1. Is a substantial shareholder of the Company or an officer of, or otherwise associated directly with, a substantial shareholder of the Company; - 2.
+- 1. Is a substantial shareholder of the Company or an officer of, or otherwise associated directly with, a substantial shareholder of the Company - 2.
 Is employed, or has previously been employed in an executive capacity by the Company or another group member, and there has not been a period of at least 3 years between ceasing such employment and serving on the Board; - 3.
 Has within the last 3 years been a principal of a material professional adviser or a material consultant to the Company or another group member, or an employee materially associated with the service provided; - 4.
 Is a material supplier or customer of the Company or other group member, or an officer of or otherwise associated directly or indirectly with a material supplier or customer; or - 5.
 Has a material contractual relationship with the Company or another group member other than as a director.
 Family ties and cross-directorships may be relevant in considering interests and relationships which may affect independence, and should be disclosed by the Board.

 The tenure of an independent director should not exceed a cumulative term of nine years.
 Upon completion if the nine years, an independent director may continue to serve on the board subject to the director's re-designation as a non-independent director.
-In the event the Board intends to retain such director as Independent Director after the latter has served a cumulative term of nine years, the Board must justify the decision and seek annual shareholders' approval through a two-tier voting process.
-For the Board to justify and seek shareholders' approval for retaining a person who has served in that capacity for more than nine years as an independent director, the Nomination Committee/Board must conduct a rigorous review to determine whether the Director is independent in character and judgment, taking into account the need for progressive refreshing of the Board.
+The board must justify and seek shareholders' approval in the event it retains an independent director, a person who served in that capacity for nine years.